GaryCarneiro/lita-bitly/README.md

 This plugin is used for url shortening using Bitly
-It needs username (not email address) and the API Key from Bitly for the user Both configuration are found [here](https://bitly.com/a/settings/advanced)
+It needs username (not email address) and the API Key from Bitly for the user Both configuration are found at  https://bitly.com/a/settings/advanced

 ## Installation